xportas/ui-components/README.md

 ## Contributions

-We appreciate and encourage community contributions.
+I appreciate and encourage community contributions.
 If you want to add new components, make improvements, or fix bugs, follow these steps:

 1. **Clone the repository:**
    ```bash